Linkanator/BlackAndRed/Documentations/Code_expansion.md

+# **Code Expansion**

+An example of how we could extend our code is by adding an additional jump.
 Our current code allows the user to make only one jump at a time, and not consecutive jumps in one go.
 To allow this, we can expand the code as follows:
 - The code will extend the move class:
    1. a while loop that checks if player can move
    2. the player moves